AlexVonEinzbern/AlexVonEinzbern/README.md

 ### Hi there 👋

-- :brain:  I’m currently learning neuroimaging and image processing
-- :books: Machine learning and Deep learning Enthusiast
+- ☕  Java (Spring boot) Backend developer
-- :snake: Scientific Computing and Backend Development with Python and Java
+- :snake: Scientific Computing with Python
 <!--
 **AlexVonEinzbern/AlexVonEinzbern** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.